Trinity Christian College

-Trinity Christian College is a private Christian college in Palos Heights, Illinois.
+Trinity Christian College is a private Christian college in Palos Heights, Illinois, United States.
 It was founded in 1959 by a group of Chicago businessmen who wanted to establish a college providing students with a Christian higher education in a Reformed tradition as a college in Illinois.
 The college offers degrees in more than 70 programs of study.
+In 2023–2024 it reduced the employees by 10 percent.
+On November 4, 2025, Trinity Christian College announced it would close at the end of the 2025-26 academic calendar.

 Campus

 The Martin and Janet Ozinga Chapel, a 1200-seat facility, provides practice and rehearsal rooms for the music department, and houses the campus ministries program under the direction of the campus chaplain.
-The Grand Lobby has hosted a variety of events beneath its striking stained glass window, the first of a series of stained glass panels hung throughout the building designed to celebrate Trinity Christian's mission in Reformed higher education.
+The Grand Lobby has hosted a variety of events beneath its stained glass window, the first of a series of stained glass panels hung throughout the building designed to celebrate Trinity Christian's mission in Reformed higher education.

-The Heritage Science Center is a facility, comprising 38,000-square feet (3,500 m²) of classroom and lab space for chemistry, biology, and physics programs, as well as classrooms and a lecture hall for technology and computer science studies.
+The Heritage Science Center comprises 38,000-square feet (3,500 m2) of classroom and lab space for chemistry, biology, and physics programs, as well as classrooms and a lecture hall for technology and computer science studies.

-The Art and Communication Center (ARCC), provides Trinity Christian students with art and design studios, a graphic design lab, student gallery, The Marg Kallemeyn (black box) Theatre for the performing arts, and the Seerveld Gallery that welcomes guest artists and student artists, alike.
+The Art and Communication Center (ARCC), provides Trinity Christian students with art and design studios, a graphic design lab, student gallery, The Marg Kallemeyn (black box) Theatre for the performing arts, and the Seerveld Gallery that welcomes guest artists and student artists.

-New athletics fields and a new athletics complex have been in development with completion of the DeVos Athletics and Recreation Center celebrated in the fall of 2013.
+New athletics fields and a new athletics complex have been in development with completion of the DeVos Athletics and Recreation Center in the autumn of 2013.
 The facility features a state of the art lab for exercise students, a bouldering wall, and a fitness center.

 Academics

 Trinity Christian College claims a cohesive approach to its core curriculum of philosophy, history, English, and theology.
 The traditional (not including adult learners) student body has grown to more than 1000 undergraduates taught by more than 80 instructors.
 Although students are drawn from predominantly Reformed and Presbyterian church backgrounds, students also come from other Christian traditions such as Baptist, Lutheran, Methodist, and Roman Catholic.

 In Fall 2012, Trinity began its first two master's degree programs, in counseling psychology and special education.
-Both programs take about two years to complete and utilize hybrid courses that combine face-to-face classroom sessions with online learning components.
+Although it added several more education masters, is has discontinued them all and no longer offers master's degrees in education.
 The school also began a three-year speech and language pathology program, in which students take classes at Trinity for three years majoring in communication disorders.
-Then for two years students can attend either Saint Xavier University in Chicago, IL or Calvin College in Grand Rapids, Michigan to finish their bachelor's degree from Trinity and receive a master's degree in speech language pathology.
+Then for two years students can attend either Saint Xavier University in Chicago, Illinois or Calvin University in Grand Rapids, Michigan, to finish their bachelor's degree from Trinity and receive a master's degree in speech language pathology.

 Accreditation and memberships

 Trinity Christian College is a member of the Council for Christian Colleges and Universities (CCCU) and the Council for Independent Colleges (CIC).
-The college is accredited by The Higher Learning Commission.
+The college is accredited by the Higher Learning Commission.